RickyDane/CoDriver/README.md

   - Configure the paths yourself in the settings
 - Create file with F6
 - Create folder with F7
+- Start typing in a directory to instantly filter dir entries
 - Dual-Pane view
   - Search for files with F8
   - Copy current selected element to other pane with F5